Instant Pot Chicken Broth

 Instructions

-• Add all the chicken bones, vegetable scraps, water, salt and pepper to the Instant Pot bowl.
+• Add all the chicken bones, vegetable scraps, water, salt and pepper in the inner pot of the Instant Pot.

-• You can cook this on the slow cooker mode or pressure cook depending on how much time you have.
+• You can cook this using the slow cooker mode or pressure cook mode depending on how much time you have.
 Set the timer for 12 to 18 hours for the slow cook method.
-For a shorter cook time, cook on high pressure mode for 120 minutes.
+For a shorter cook time, cook on high pressure mode for 2 hours.

 • Allow pressure to naturally release if using high pressure mode.
 Once the steam has released, carefully open the lid.

-• Set a fine mesh strainer on top of a large bowl or measuring cup.
-Use a ladle to transfer the cooked stock to the strainer.
+• Set a fine mesh strainer on top of a large heat-safe bowl.
+Use a ladle to pour the liquid through the strainer.
 Discard the bones and scraps.

-• Use immediately, or allow the strained broth to cool completely.
+• Use immediately, or allow the strained broth to cool completely before refrigerating or freezing.

 Notes

-Storage: Pour into large glass containers or tightly-sealed ziptop bags.
-You can store it in the fridge and use it within 4 days, or you can freeze it and use it within 2-3 months.
+Storage: Pour into large glass containers or tightly-sealed zip top bags.
+You can store it in the fridge for up to 4 days, or you freeze for up to 3 months.

-My favorite way to freeze broth is to use Souper Cubes silicone molds for freezing.
-It’s like a giant ice cube mold that lets you freeze portions of the broth for easy use later, especially if you only need part of it for a recipe.
-Once frozen in Souper Cube molds, remove from the mold and add to a zip top bag.
+My favorite way to freeze broth is with Souper Cubes silicone molds for freezing.
+It's like a giant ice cube mold that lets you freeze portions of the broth for easy use later, especially if you only need part of it for a recipe.
+Once frozen remove the cubes from the mold freeze them in a zip top bag.

 Nutrition